InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

   - /about.html
 ---

-A former architect transitioned into computational design, now specializing in developing plugins/add-ins for Revit, Rhino, and standalone applications in other AEC softwares to streamline AEC workflows.
+A former architect transitioned into computational design, now specializing in developing plugins/add-ins for Revit, Rhino, and standalone applications in other AEC softwares like Speckle,APS,etc to streamline AEC workflows.

 Aiming to become an accomplished AEC software developer with a future goal of becoming a senior software engineer while understanding the product and client's need.